Whatsapp Icon

 Foods to Avoid

 Just as some foods can help reduce swelling, others might exacerbate it.
-For cancer patients looking to manage edema, its advisable to reduce or eliminate the following:
+For cancer patients looking to manage edema, it is advisable to reduce or eliminate the following:

 • High-Sodium Foods: Salt can retain water and exacerbate swelling.
 Limit processed foods, canned soups, and fast foods.